reata/sqllineage/docs/basic_concepts/lineage_analyzer.rst

 LineageAnalyzer
 ***************

-LineageAnalyzer is the core processing logic for analyze one-statement SQL.
+LineageAnalyzer is the core processing logic for one-statement SQL analysis.

 sqllineage.core.LineageAnalyzer
 ===============================